oruborus/harness262/README.md

 Runs the testsuite with extended output.

 #### `--filter <pattern>`
-Filters the provided paths via using the regular expression `<pattern>`.
+Includes matching paths from the provided paths using the regular expression `<pattern>`.

 ### Testing